-The wreck is nearly 130 metres long, but lies at a depths of only 20-40 metres.
+The wreck is nearly 130 metres long, and lies almost upright at 32 metres.
 This means that it’s restricted to Advanced Divers and you need to spend time at depth, before a safety stop in the blue.
 This is ideal for diving on Nitrox.
 The wreck is regarded by many as the best wreck dive in the world.
 It is full of items transported for war, including guns, tanks, motorcycles, trucks, and even locomotive engines!
 SS Thistlegorm Wreck is located in the north of The Red Sea, at Shag Rock in the Gulf of Gubal, and can be visited by day trip boats and liveaboards.
-During the day it can become very crowded, so liveaboard divers benefit from enjoying a less-crowded wreck on the first or final dive of the day.
+Day-trip diving boats from Sharm el-Sheikh can take up to four hours to get to the site, and offer two-dive day trips.
+Therefore, during the day it can become very crowded.
+So liveaboard divers benefit from enjoying a less-crowded wreck on the first or final dive of the day.

 Visibility is generally good to very good, unless the sea conditions disturb silt that can reduce the clarity of the water.
 Marine life is healthy and abundant, but due to the vast number of divers who visit every day, shy species tend to stay away.
 However, the attraction here is not the marine life, but the wreck itself.
 It remains relatively intact, and have plenty of safe penetration points, even for divers without special training.

 In honour and memory of the nine men who lost their lives during the attack and sinking.

 Joseph Rolfe (17), Archie Giffin (18), Alexander Watt (21), Thomas Woolaghan (24), Christopher Todds (25), Arthur Cain (26), Donald Masterson (32), Kahil Sakando (49) & Alfred Kean (68)

 All year, but the water is noticeably warmer from June to September.